Death is one of life’s most profound mysteries. It is often surrounded by intense fear, a sense of irreparable loss, and heartbreaking grief.

 In the coming days, consciously try to put the following words into practice by living in your inner deathless core as you go about your activities.
 Frequently repeat Yogananda’s affirmation from Inner Culture, January 1941:

 I am a child of immortality

 sent here to play the drama of birth and death,

 The Special Boon of Meditation

 Do you truly want to prepare for a happy transition?
 Then certainly one important practice is meditation:

 Having raised their own vibrations by good deeds, [spiritual people] are attracted to higher vibrations in the astral realm.
 Those souls, especially, who in this life have meditated even a little bit, go to regions of great beauty after death.

 We can also heed Lahiri Mahasaya’s wise counsel in Autobiography of a Yogi: “Prepare yourself for the coming astral journey of death by daily riding in the balloon of God-perception.
 Through delusion, you are perceiving yourself as a bundle of flesh and bones, which at best is a nest of troubles.
 Meditate unceasingly, that you may quickly behold yourself as the Infinite Essence, free from every form of misery.”

 Affirm Your True Being

 As a final practice, listen to Swami’s words recorded below.
-Let us together celebrate our Infinite Essence that we are “…the changeless spirit at the heart of all mutation.
+Let us together celebrate the Infinite Essence that we are “…the changeless spirit at the heart of all mutation.”
 Let us joyfully affirm that we are indeed ageless, deathless, and free: “Hallelujah, we are the immortal children of God!”